Ugwunagbo: Geography

-Average annual temperatures hover around 26 °C (79 °F), with monthly fluctuations ranging from 24 °C to 31 °C. The area receives an estimated 1,900 mm to 2,700 mm of rainfall annually, with the wettest months being July to September.
+Average annual temperatures hover around 26 °C, with monthly fluctuations ranging from 24 °C to 31 °C. The area receives an estimated 1,900 to 2,700 mm of rainfall annually, with the wettest months being July to September.
 Average wind speeds are about 10 km/h, especially noticeable during the rainy season.

 The land is primarily used for agriculture, supported by rich, loamy soil and seasonal streams that drain into larger rivers in the area.
 Vegetation in the area consists mainly of tropical forest and secondary regrowth, due to prolonged farming activities.
 Recent land cover studies suggest that Ugwunagbo functions as a net carbon sink, storing more carbon (a total of 58.9 kt, with most of the carbon stored in biomass) than it emits annually, owing to sustained forest and vegetation cover.